gohugoio/hugo/content/en/contribute/themes.md

 ### Add Your Theme to the Repo

-In order to add your Hugo theme to [themes.gohugo.io] please [open up a new issue in the theme repository](https://github.com/gohugoio/hugoThemes/issues/new?template=theme-submission.md). **Please make sure that you've read the theme submission guidelines in the [README](https://github.com/gohugoio/hugoThemes/blob/master/README.md#adding-a-theme-to-the-list) of the hugoThemes repository.**
+In order to add your Hugo theme to [themes.gohugo.io] please [open a pull request in the theme repository](https://github.com/gohugoio/hugoThemesSiteBuilder). **Please make sure that you've read the theme submission guidelines in the [README](https://github.com/gohugoio/hugoThemesSiteBuilder/blob/main/README.md#hugo-themes) of the hugoThemesSiteBuilder repository.**

 [themes.gohugo.io]: https://themes.gohugo.io/